EnrightLab/trinityhall_metagenomics/README.md

 **Nanopore Chuckling Goat Analysis**

 The fastq file was obtained directly from the PromethION computer.
-Given the number of files, the fastq files are decompressed, combined and recompressed into 4 barcode files:
+Given the number of files, the fastq files were decompressed, combined and recompressed into 4 barcode files:

 ```
 cat barcode0X/*.fastq.gz > barcodeX.fastq.gz